Sodium Reactor Experiment

 Sodium Reactor Experiment 7 - Demolition

-Photographs show a number of workers who aren't even donning little caps to keep radioactive dust out of their hair.
-The last image shows the SRE as an empty hulk.
-Michael Collins was the last reporter to enter this historic building in the Spring of 1998, accompanied by Boeing's Phil Rutherford who, with Geiger Counter in hand, showed that the ambient radiation was below normal.
+Workers aren't even donning little caps to keep radioactive dust out of their hair.
+Last image shows SRE as an empty hulk.
+Michael Collins was last reporter to enter SRE in early 1998 for Los Angeles magazine.